The council has introduced shared bins, where appropriate, in some areas of Newcastle that have back lane waste and recycling collections.

 We have implemented communal bins in South Jesmond, Ouseburn and Benwell and Scotswood wards.
 Feedback has been positive from local communities.

-Communal bins are large wheeled bins which are shared by all the residents in a particular back lane.
+Shared bins are large, metal wheeled bins which are shared by all the residents in a particular back lane.
 They replace the separate domestic bins currently used by each household.
-There are separate communal bins for recycling and household waste.
+There are separate shared bins for recycling and household waste.
 Those residents that pay for the garden waste (brown bin) service will retain their individual bin and collection arrangements.
-We make sure that there are enough communal bins in a back lane to accommodate all the waste that people put out, and to make sure that residents don't have to carry their waste too far from their own door.
+We make sure that there are enough shared bins in a back lane to accommodate all the waste that people put out, and to make sure that residents don't have to carry their waste too far from their own door.
 Because the shared bins sit permanently in the back lane you don't have to worry about putting your own bin out or bringing it back in again - just put your rubbish in the big bin when it is convenient to you.
+If a bin near you is full, you can just walk down to the next one.

 Why does this make a difference?